This super easy Lemon Rosemary Grilled Chicken Recipe is all about layer after layer of flavor.

 - Cook the chicken on an indoor or outdoor grill, or a Blackstone Griddle.
 Heat a grill to between 325°F - 350°F degrees (medium heat).
 If using a Blackstone, turn the burners to medium and allow the griddle to heat for at least 10 minutes before cooking the chicken.

 - Remove the chicken from the brine and dry with paper towels.
 Lay the chicken on a large plate or platter and rub it with the lemon zest mixture.

-- The chicken is done when it reaches an internal temperature of 165 degrees, or when there is no pink visible when you cut into a piece.
+- The chicken is done when it reaches an internal temperature of 165°F degrees, or when there is no pink visible when you cut into a piece.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.